In an effort to cut through some of the hype about gun cleaning products, the following information is presented for your enlightenment and enjoyment.

 It has also been suggested that I test lubricants, but after some thought and a discussion with a friend in the lubrication business I have decided not to do so.
 Every day some new "wonder lube" appears on the market (most with ever increasing prices) and folks spend vast sums and run to it with expectations of fame and fortune and better shooting.
 BLAH!!
 "Laboratory" tests have little relationship to real world use on firearms as the loading and shear forces are not like automotive or aircraft engines, and in fact most modern lubricants could be considered overkill in firearms.
 There is a test of gun oils on the Internet that involved a rotating shaft and a lubricated, load bearing piece that rubbed against the shaft until things seized up.
 Interestingly, a very popular and widely recommended firearm lubricant was among the poorest performers in this test.

-As with many gun cleaners, the majority of lubricants offered for gun use are repackaged commercial products--with many simply being various synthetic lubricants with anti-wear additives originally designed for other applications.
+As with many gun cleaners, the majority of lubricants offered for gun use are repackaged commercial products--with many simply being various synthetic lubricants with anti-wear additives originally designed for other applications like the food industry.
 I know for a fact that one popular gun oil is simply repackaged Castrol synthetic motor oil--their 5W20 grade I believe--at $7.95 for 2 ounces.
 In my opinion, the sole advantage to the commercially packaged stuff is the convenience factor.
 You get the product in an easy to use, small container rather than a quart bottle and that can be worth while.
-Some lubricants are better than others for some specific critical tasks but when it comes to use on firearms there is, in fact, very little meaningful difference between the plethora of "gun oils."
+Some lubricants may be a little better than others for some specific critical tasks but when it comes to use on firearms there is, in fact, very little meaningful difference between the plethora of "gun oils."

 My recommendation is to use what lubricant you have at hand, properly apply it, and apply it to the right places.
 ATF fluid, motor oils, medical lubricants, or what ever will work just fine.
 You will get the best results with modern synthetic lubricants by completely cleaning all old lubricants off of the metal and then rubbing in several coats of the new lubricant before applying the final amount.
 Warming the surfaces first helps.